Civil Partnerships Solicitors

 In order to dissolve a Civil Partnership you must prove one of the following facts as in divorce:

 - Two years separation with consent

 - Five Years Separation

-Adultery does not apply to Civil Partnership; it only applies to heterosexual sex and therefore cannot be used as a fact in dissolving a Civil Partnership.
+Adultery does not apply to Civil Partnership; it only applies to heterosexual partnerships and therefore cannot be used as a fact in dissolving a Civil Partnership.

 If you feel you want to permanently bring an end to your Civil Partnership, Curwens family solicitors will advise you and guide you through all stages of the dissolution process.

 Please note that Curwens is unable to offer advice under Legal Aid.
 Call us now to speak to one of our expert advisors or Request a Call Back.

 LIt can be, if you both had independent legal advice when the document was drawn up and none of your circumstances have changed substantially since you signed it.
 Even if it is no longer absolutely binding on you both, it is still evidence of what your intentions were in respect of any property or assets, and will therefore be taken into consideration by the court.